How To Change ECR Passport To Non-ECR (2023)

 ECR on your passport indicates you require emigration clearance to work in the following countries:

-Persons whose passports contain “Emigration Clearance Required” (ECR) endorsement and who intend to take up employment abroad in these 18 countries need to obtain emigration clearance from Protector of Emigrants (POE).
+Persons whose passports contain an “Emigration Clearance Required” (ECR) endorsement and who intend to take up employment abroad in these 18 countries need to obtain emigration clearance from the Protector of Emigrants (POE).

-The workers who have not obtained clearance from POE are liable to be stopped at the Immigration.
+The workers who have not obtained clearance from POE are liable to be stopped at Immigration.

 NOTE: No emigration clearance is required for visiting Bangladesh, Pakistan and all countries in Europe (excluding CIS states), North America, Australia, Japan, New Zealand, South Korea, South Africa and Singapore

-How to change ECR passport to Non-ECR passport
+How to change an ECR passport to a Non-ECR passport

-You can apply to change ECR passport to Non-ECR passport once you become eligible (check the categories above).
-You will need to re-apply for a fresh Indian passport through Passport Seva portal or any trusted travel agent.
+You can apply to change your ECR passport to a non-ECR passport once you become eligible (check the categories above).
+You will need to re-apply for a fresh Indian passport through the Passport Seva portal or any trusted travel agent.

 If you are applying online through Passport Seva porta, the procedure is as follows: